Skip to Content

 They make a great side dish or a quick lunch or dinner.
 Plus, they pack well in school lunches!

-Being a busy mom with 2 little kids, I don’t have time to make dumplings from scratch.
+Being a busy mom with two little kids, I don’t have time to make dumplings from scratch.
 That’s why I love grabbing a bag of Ling Ling potstickers from our freezer!

-So, following Chinese New Year tradition, set yourself up for a “wealthy” 2023 by eating Ling Ling potstickers!
+So, following the Chinese New Year tradition, set yourself up for a “wealthy” 2024 by eating Ling Ling potstickers!

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.